SPontadit/LuxUmbra/README.md

 1. Make changes to shaders
 2. Run LuxUmbra/data/shaders/Compilers.bat
-3. Click on "Reload Shader" button on editor
+3. Click on the "Reload Shader" button in the editor

 <br>